Conveyor Belts

 • Polyester: Typically clear in color.

-• PVC: Typically white, black, green or grey in color.
+• PVC: Typically white, black, green or gray in color.

-• Silicone: Typically white or grey in color.
+• Silicone: Typically white or gray in color.

 • Nylon: Typically clear in color.